 The Hunter Legacy

-What makes this film unique is Alex's familial link to Kenya's past, which will be highlighted through original 1930s video footage of J.A.
-Hunter leading Big Game hunting safaris, journal entries from clients on that same safari, and his numerous books about life as a hunter and guide in Africa.
+This documentary illuminates the critical conservation work Alex and other Kenyans are performing.
+The aim is to raise awareness and share methods that successfully mitigate these conflicts.
+In addition, Alex's familial link to Kenya's past will be highlighted through original 1930s video footage of J.A. leading hunting safaris, journal entries from safari clients, and J.A.'s books about life as a hunter and guide.